fostermadeco/fm-website-starter/README.md

-# Foster Made Front-End Starter Project
+# Foster Made Website Starter

-Starter files for new project using Vagrant and Laravel Mix.
+Starter files for new website project using Vagrant and Laravel Mix.

 ## What is included: